NightlyScientist/hotspotLandscapes/readme.md

 > julia --project=. -e 'using Pkg; Pkg.instantiate()'

+If using the Conda package manager for python, the python dependencies can be installed using

+> conda env update -n range_expansion --file environment.yml

 While the script [generate_parameter_space_search.py](./src/processing/generate_parameter_space_search.py) to generate simulations works best with the [slurm workload manager](https://slurm.schedmd.com/overview.html) installed, the script will check for an existing slurm installion and will fallback to executing sequentially via bash if no slurm installation is found.